| No Brainstoppers! I made this term up so don't try to find it anywhere else. A "brainstopper" is something you say or do that causes the mind of an

 reading.

-used in a less educated arena, the instant it came out of your mouth,
+When using your dynamic public speaking skills, you know if this word was used in a less educated arena, the instant it came out of your mouth,

 the brains of the audience members would be racing to figure out what